This post may contain affiliate links. Please see my disclosure policy for details.

 The Cheesewring rock pile is a whopping 20 feet tall and its granite slabs are as large as 30 feet wide.

-The Cheesewring meaning and nickname comes from the old presses or ‘wrings’ that were used to squeeze all the liquid out of cheese.
+The Cheesewring meaning and nickname originate from the old presses or ‘wrings’ that were used to squeeze all the liquid out of cheese.

 The legend of the Cheesewring